France vs California

 Grape Varietal Comparative - ie Sauvignon Blanc from different areas around the world

 Blind Tasting - Bring wine in a brown bag and see who palette reigns supreme

 3. Provide Snacks (cheese, charcuterie, olives, fruit, and crackers are popular selections), set out dump buckets, and plenty of water!

 4. Have Fun!!

 A huge congratulations to Stephanie from Madera who won a private sommelier tasting for 6 people.
-The winning pictures from her Instagram post can be seen at the bottom of this blog.
+The winning pictures from her Instagram post can be seen below.
 Thanks for participating Stephanie!